 The V & A Museum

 The Victoria & Albert Museum is a must for anyone with an interest in art and design.
-Reimagining Musicals is on until late 2023 and celebrates the world’s best-loved musicals.
+Their Theatre and Performance collections alone house over 3,500 costumes and accessories dating from the mid-18th century to today!

 Twist Museum